 Start your budget out simply.
 Scale down and only focus on your necessities.
 This may be hard but look at it from a survival perspective.
 What can I, or we as a family, live without for two months?
 Do we have an emergency fund?

 Wipe your money problems away by making extra money.
 There are some amazing side gigs out there that I’ve even done!
 For instance, you can grocery shop for others.
-This is actually a fun job if you like the grocery store.
-There are numerous delivery services that are desperate for people to work.
+This is a fun job if you like the grocery store.
+Numerous delivery services are desperate for people to work.
 I suggest searching online using keywords like “work-from-home jobs”, “part-time jobs”, and “best side hustle jobs”.
 There are a lot of opportunities.

 Heads-up: Many bloggers say to start a blog.
 FYI – You’ll be spending more money on starting it than making any money on it.
 They are only telling you to start a blog to sell their blog-building tools or to exercise their affiliate programs.
 Building a profitable blog takes time and money, it’s not impossible, but it is a lot of hard work, especially starting from scratch.
 Just being honest here.